hoanhan101/open-rec/README.md

 # open-rec

 **open-rec** is a primitive recommendation system.
-The goal of this project is to gain a better understanding of recommendation systems work in practice.
+The goal of this project is to gain a better understanding of recommendation systems and how they work in practice.

 ## Project Status